Jasper-256/real_estate_ai_agents/README.md

 ```bash
 python agents/run_all_agents.py
 ```
-Runs all agents concurrently in a Bureau without the coordinator.
+Runs all agents concurrently in a Bureau.

 ### Single Agent
 Run any agent individually: